Hardware Aware Training for Efficient Keyword Spotting on General Purpose and Specialized Hardware

 \section{Introduction}

 There are a wide variety of keyword spotting deep neural networks available, including those based on CNNs, LSTMs, GRUs, and many variants of these.
 However, commercially viable networks have several constraints often ignored by research focused efforts.
 In this more constrained setting, neural networks must be: \begin{enumerate} \item \emph{Stateful}: The network cannot assume to know when a keyword is about to be presented.
 As a result, the starting state of the network cannot be known in advance, but is determined by whatever processing has happened recently -- not by being reset to a known `zero' state. \item \emph{Online} (or `streaming'): The most responsive, low-latency networks will process audio data as soon as it is available and in real-time.
 Many methods are often tested on the assumption that large windows of data are available all at once.
-However, at deployment, waiting for large amounts of data introduces undesirable latencies.
+However, at deployment, buffering large amounts of data introduces undesirable latencies.
 As well, reusing previously processed data, as done by RNNs, can lead to efficiency gains. \item \emph{Quantized}: Quantization to 8-bit weights and activities is becoming standard for mobile or `edge' applications.
-Quantization allows more efficient deployment on low power, edge hardware. \item \emph{Power efficient}: While quantization helps with power efficiency, it is not the sole determiner of the power required by a network.
-For instance, the number and type of computations performed are also important.
+Quantization reduces the memory footprint for more efficient deployment on low power, edge hardware. \item \emph{Power efficient}: While quantization helps with power efficiency, it is not the sole determiner of the power required by a network.
+For instance, the number of operations and memory accesses are also important.
 Specific focus on the power efficiency of the network, and its viability for deployment on available hardware is critical for commercial applications. \end{enumerate} In this paper, we use a method of hardware aware training~(HAT) that directly trains a network for efficient hardware deployment, accounting for hardware assumptions during model development.